-Each cover sheet needs to be tabbed on the right-hand side of the page with a number corresponding to the document's item number in the Primary Application checklist.
+The Applicant Company needs to tab each cover sheet on the right-hand side of the page with a number corresponding to the document's item number in the Primary Application checklist.

-If a particular item is not included with the cover sheet, a written explanation stating the reason the item has not been included must be attached to the cover sheet.
-Set forth below are examples of why a particular item may not be attached to the cover sheet.
+If a particular item is not included with the cover sheet, the Applicant Company must attach to the cover sheet a written explanation stating the reason the item has not been included.
+Set forth below are examples of why the Applicant Company may not attach a particular item to the cover sheet.

-Applicants are responsible for informing states of any significant changes that occur or are discovered during the application review period.
+The Applicant Company is responsible for informing states of any significant changes that occur or that the Applicant Company discovers during the application review period.
 Examples of significant changes include: changes in officers and directors, material acquisition or disposal of assets, changes in reinsurance, acquisition of the insurer, change in proposed shareholders, regulatory actions taken against the insurer, change in current business plan, etc.

-Applicants must supply revised forms promptly if any changes occur which materially affect the accuracy of the forms filed in support of the application.
-For example, new quarterly statements must be forwarded as soon as they become available.
+The Applicant Company must supply revised forms promptly if any changes occur that materially affect the accuracy of the forms filed in support of the application.
+For example, the Applicant Company must forward new quarterly statements as soon as they become available.

 7. Filing Fee

-Please see Section II, item 2, the Schedule of Filing Fees to determine the correct fee and filing instructions for the state in which you are applying.
+Please see the Filing Fees - Primary and Expansion Applications chart to determine the correct fee and filing instructions for the application state.

-All forms are available in the Forms Section.
-All forms are in Excel, Word or Adobe PDF format and can be downloaded, printed and submitted with a completed application.
-The forms MUST NOT be altered and, at this point, cannot be submitted electronically.
+All forms are available under the Primary Application tab and labeled as UCAA Forms.
+All forms can be downloaded, printed and submitted with a completed application.
+The forms MUST NOT be altered.
+At this time, the forms cannot be submitted electronically.

-Some jurisdictions may have additional requirements that must be met before a Certificate of Authority can be issued.
-Before completing a UCAA Primary Application the applicant should review a listing of requirements for the state to which you are applying.
+Some jurisdictions may have additional requirements that the Applicant Company must meet before a state can issue a Certificate of Authority.
+Before completing a UCAA Primary Application, the Applicant Company should review a listing of requirements for the application state under State-Specific Requirements.